dentarg/auth0-blog/_posts/2017-05-04-the-state-of-biometric-identity-in-2017.markdown

 The most widely used biometrics are generally used by the government or large companies to verify your identity.
 One popular application of biometrics is in border security, where it is used as a way to confirm someone's identity in addition to their passport.
 Banks and hospitals are also big users of biometrics, in part because they secure large amounts of sensitive data.

 Of course, with facial and fingerprint recognition available in many smartphones and computers.
-Day-to-day, many consumers use biometric identification habitually, whether it's unlocking one's phone or signing into an app.
+Day-to-day, many consumers use biometric authentication habitually, whether it's unlocking one's phone or signing into an app.

 Another huge use of biometrics is in law enforcement.
 While most people thankfully don't come up against this use, it is an extension of the government's ability to store large amounts of biometric data, which is important for its widespread adoption.